Rohitkadam31/VSD-HDP/README.md

      rohit@rohit-VirtualBox:~/sky130RTLDesignAndSynthesisWorkshop/verilog files

-Step 2: So there are lot of filkes starting with tb_
+Step 2: So there are lot of files starting with tb_

    so every file we get a assosciate file